-Bill C-57 establishes a new process in the Aeronautics Act for investigations of accidents that involve a civilian and a military aircraft or installation.
+Bill C-3 establishes a new process in the Aeronautics Act for investigations of accidents that involve a civilian and a military aircraft or installation.
 New powers, comparable to those exercised by the Canadian Transportation Accident Investigation and Safety Board, are given to the Canadian Forces Airworthiness Investigative Authority to enable it to investigate military-civilian occurrences.

-The provisions in Part 2 of the bill were included in two previous bills.
+The provisions in Part 2 of the bill had been included in two bills that preceded Bill C-57.
 The first of these bills was Bill C-6, An Act to amend the Aeronautics Act and to make consequential amendments to other Acts, which was passed at the report stage in the House of Commons during the 1st Session of the 39th Parliament.
 The bill was reintroduced at the third reading stage in the following session as Bill C-7 but did not pass third reading before the dissolution of the 39th Parliament.